jcarbaugh/python-s3file/README.rst

 content_type
 	The content_type of the file will be guessed from the URL, but you can explicitly set it by passing a content_type value.

+create
+	If False, assume bucket exists and bypass validation.
+Riskier, but can speed up writing.
+Defaults to True.